cvonk/CALalarm/FULL_INSTALL.md

   * Install and run the OPNpool app from the [Play Store](https://play.google.com/store/apps/details?id=com.coertvonk.opnpool).
   * Using the overflow menu, select "Provision device".
   * Click on the `Provision` button and grant it access [^2].
-  * Click on the name of the CALclock device once it is detected (`POOL*`).
+  * Click on the name of the CALalarm device once it is detected (`POOL*`).
   * Select the Wi-Fi SSID to connect to and give it the password.
   * If you don't have a MQTT broker press `Skip`.
 Otherwise, specify the broker URL in the format `mqtt://username:passwd@host.domain:1883`.
   * Wait a few minutes for the provisioning to complete.

-[^2]: Precise location permission is needed to find and connect to the CALclock device using Bluetooth LE.
+[^2]: Precise location permission is needed to find and connect to the CALalarm device using Bluetooth LE.

-The device will appear on your network segment as `calclock.local`.
+The device will appear on your network segment as `calalarm.local`.
 If MQTT is configured, it will publish MQTT messages.

 *Your clock is now functional!*